YoungMinds Parents' Helpline

 These are just a few of the subjects we hear about.
 If you are concerned about your child, contact us or look at our Worried about your child? section.

-Some parents contact us with worries about whether their children are OK, wondering if these worries are justified or if their child's behaviour is normal.
+Some parents contact us wondering if their worries are justified, or if their child's behaviour is normal.
 Others have children with diagnosed difficulties but are struggling to get the help they need, or need to know how to manage their child’s behaviour while waiting to get professional help.

 What happens when you call us?

 When you ring the helpline number, you’ll speak to one of our friendly, trained helpline advisers.
 They will explore your concerns and find out what’s worrying you, and what support you have had so far.
-They can advise on practical steps you can take to get help and relevant local or national services.
-They can also post you leaflets and factsheets.
+They can advise on practical steps you can take to get help, and relevant local or national services.
+They can also post you information from our wide range of leaflets and factsheets.

-Callers who need further advice will be offered a free confidential telephone consultation from a YoungMinds child mental health specialist.
+Callers who need further advice will be offered a free confidential telephone consultation from a YoungMinds child and family mental health specialist.
 Our advisers include psychotherapists, psychiatrists and mental health nurses, all are qualified in child and adolescent mental health.
 They can give advice on your child’s behaviour, making the best use of services, and how to move the situation on.

 You will receive a call within 7 working days of requesting it, at a time convenient to you, on your mobile or landline.
 Calls last up to 50 minutes.
 They give parents a chance to think through the situation with an expert, and to work out the best way to resolve the problem.

 what happens when you email us?

 Sometimes it’s easier to write things down when they are really worrying you.
 Email firstname.lastname@example.org anytime for advice.
 Our friendly, trained advisers will reply within 3 working days (often sooner).

 (If other people can read your emails and you would prefer to keep the content private, you may prefer to telephone us).